1,000+ Opportunities

 You are responsible for ensuring that your letter writers have received the solicitations from NEH and submitted their letters.

-Based on current listing details, eligibility includes: Individual faculty members and retired faculty members affiliated with Historically Black Colleges and Universities, Tribal Colleges and Universities, or Institutions with High Hispanic Enrollments.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: Individual faculty members and retired faculty members affiliated with Historically Black Colleges and Universities, Tribal Colleges and Universities, or Institutions with High Hispanic Enrollments.
+Confirm the full requirements in the official notice before applying.

 Past winners and funding trends for this program